Medically reviewed by Drugs.com. Last updated on May 2, 2022.

 What is a toe fracture?

-A toe fracture is a break in 1 or more of the bones in your toe.
-It is most commonly caused by a direct blow to the toe.
+A toe fracture is a break in a bone in your toe.

 What are the signs and symptoms of a toe fracture?

-- Inability to bend or move your toe
+- Not being able to bend or move your toe

-- Inability to walk or put weight on your toe
+- Not being able to walk or put weight on your toe

 How is a toe fracture diagnosed?

-Your caregiver will examine you and ask about your injury.
-You may need an x-ray.
+Your healthcare provider will examine you and ask about your injury.
+You may need the following tests:

 How is a toe fracture treated?

-- Closed reduction: This is when caregivers put your bones back into their correct position without surgery.
+- Closed reduction is used to move your bones back into place without surgery.

 How can I manage my symptoms?

-- Rest: Rest your toe so that it can heal.
+- Rest your toe so that it can heal.
 Return to normal activities as directed.

-- Elevate: Raise your toe above the level of your heart as often as you can.
+- Elevate your toe above the level of your heart as often as you can.
 This will help decrease swelling and pain.
 Prop your toe on pillows or blankets to keep it elevated comfortably.

 - You have a fever.